hermitsavidya/tech-blog/animatroid.md

 | Robotics Research | Antenna | Vibration-based continuum robot antenna |
 | Robotics Research | EgoDesign | Automatic design software for the kinematics of linkages |
 | Robotics Research | Quadfin | A quadrupedal robot with fins for amphibious mobility |

+### Capra Ibex

+1. Use the AT89S52 as the main microcontroller;
+2. Use additive and modular design methods;
+3. Place the motors and gears together as a multi-DOF reducer, forming an integrated leg.